Qualifications Explained

 This is a Physiotherapist who has achieved advanced Sports Physiotherapy specialised training and successfully completed clinical and oral examinations to be admitted as a fellow to the Australia College of Physiotherapists.

 A Clinical Sports Specialist Physiotherapist has to fulfil the requirements of The Australian College of Physiotherapy.
 The Specialist Sports Physiotherapist is skilled at assessing difficult and complex Physiotherapy problems, particularly those that have not responded to previous treatment.
-Our Specialist Sports Physiotherapist, Greg Craig, will take the required amount of time and work with other Sports Physiotherapy practitioners to get the optimal results from your Sports Physiotherapy management and treatment.
+Our Specialist Sports Physiotherapist, Kurt Lisle, will take the required amount of time and work with other Sports Physiotherapy practitioners to get the optimal results from your Sports Physiotherapy management and treatment.